codedinsugar/blog/content/whoami.md

 ---

-I am an Engineer at heart.
-I respect the symbiant circle of simplicity and complexity for the IT field of practice.
-Although our industry has seen a paradigm shift to the Cloud, I am grateful to have been part of the preceeding movement.
-Working with physical equipment on-premise brings a tangible sense of fulfillment.
+I respect the symbiant circle of simplicity and complexity in my field of practice.
+Since 2006, my career has revolved around the areas of Operations, Systems, Networking, Security, Development, and Cloud.
 The best commit one can push is to take a step back and look at the bigger picture.

+Accoutrements:

+- I love to build, and I respect the power that software gives humans to solve problems.
+- I’ve collaborated with many people of varying degrees to produce scalable software solutions.
+- Operations has put me on the front lines of production and has given me strong visibility into the software development lifecycle.
+- Before cloud, I had a lot of on-premises exposure which in turn has multiplied my appreciation for containerization, orchestration, distributed systems, and infrastructure as code.
+- Reading and writing code is only one discipline of many which is why I have enjoyed pursuing the practices and principles of Site Reliability Engineering.
+I believe that to truly understand how software works, you must understand how to make it reliable.

-My experience listed below is simply a high level summary of things I've enjoyed doing.
+My experience listed below is a high level summary of experiences that I've enjoyed.

 TL;DR